Kays3/TE_Ocean_Acidification/README.md

 # Contents

 1. Raw data preparation from HTseq output
-2. DeseQ2 R scripts
+2. R scripts
-3. Differential expression and Gene Ontology
+3. Supplemetary data
-4. Visualization via heatmaps
+4. Original figures

 ## License
 All files are licensed under the [MIT license](http://opensource.org/licenses/MIT).
 This project may not be copied, modified, or distributed except according to those terms.